hofstadter-io/cuetorials.com/content/first-steps/scripting.md

 You will also be able to use your "pure" Cue from these files, but not the other way around (as this would break the rules).

+- Cue explicitly prevents computation
+- But we need to often combine these configuarations and tasks in ops
+- Cue scripting / workflow

 ### Example Script